GAndromidas/linuxinstaller/README.md

 **Archinstaller** is an advanced post-installation script for Arch Linux that automates the transition from a base system to a fully configured, highly optimized, and ready-to-use desktop environment.
 It leverages intelligent detection systems to tailor the installation to your specific hardware, ensuring optimal performance and stability.

+Built with the Arch Linux philosophy of simplicity and minimalism, Archinstaller provides a clean, professional installation experience with enhanced user interface features including real-time progress tracking, time estimation, and intelligent resume functionality.

 ## Demo
 <img width="796" height="423" alt="ArchInstaller" src="https://github.com/user-attachments/assets/2f866c98-37e7-4036-aacf-c24aa0ab49f3" />